ACCESS-NRI/access-hive.org.au/docs/model_evaluation/data/model_catalogs.md

 The ACCESS-NRI Intake catalog enables users to find products that satisfy their query and to subsequently load their data without having to know the location and structure of the underlying files.

-## Showcase: use ACCESS-NRI Intake to find, load and plot data
+## Example: use ACCESS-NRI Intake to find, load and plot data

 A simple use case of the ACCESS-NRI Intake catalog is a user wants to plot a timeseries of a variable from a specific data product.
 <br>